Skip to content

 Figure

-Raises: KeyError: If time_col is provided but does not exist in df.
+If time_col is specified but not found in the DataFrame.

 Source code in frequenz/lib/notebooks/reporting/plotter.py